Picatout/Boardview/lazarus-source/workLog.md

 * Adapted code for Linux.

+	*  Linux file system is case sensitive contrary to Windows. components.ini was edited to change uppercase **BMP** to lowercase.

+	*  winres doesn't work in linux.
+Added Conditional compiling in boardview.lpr remove **{$R app-icon.rc}** when compiling in Linux.

+	*  Unbutu Font dialog as no color selection for the font.
+Added a **color...** button in Components and tag dialogs.
+This button is visible only in Linux compiled version.

+	*  The **jumper color...** item in popup menu is now actived both for **jumper** and **tag**.

 ### 2021-12-28

 *  Found How to change the application taskbar icon.
 I create an [app-icon.rc](app-icon.rc) and [boardview.lpr](boardview.lpr)